lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

 These leaders have the following responsibilities:

+  * Ask a ward temple and family history consultant to help ward members who have recently received mission calls to find and prepare deceased ancestors’ names for temple ordinances.

   * Encourage individuals and families to learn the doctrine and blessings of temple and family history work.

   * Ensure that the doctrine and blessings of temple and family history work are taught at church.